nsls-ii-forge/docs/source/utils.rst

 First, create a `personal access token <https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token>`_ for GitHub.

-netrc Setup
+``.netrc`` Setup
 ===========

-This may already be setup if you automatically authenticate GitHub using git.
+This may already be setup if you automatically authenticate on GitHub using git.

 If not, create a file and open it for editing: